 Unrolling the new AI era – photon by photon, Angelina Totović, Celestial AI, USA & Aristotle University of Thessaloniki, Greece

-A one day pass for on-site attendance of this symposium by exhibitors and exhibition visitors will be available soon.
+A one day pass for on-site attendance of this symposium by exhibitors and exhibition visitors is available for CHF 250.

 Biography: Dr. Tolga Tekin has received the Ph.D. degree in electrical engineering and computer science from the Technical University of Berlin, Germany.
 His background is optical signal processing and photonic integrated circuits.
 He led projects on optical interconnects and silicon photonics packaging.
 He is group manager of Photonics and Plasmonics Systems at Fraunhofer IZM, with the focus on photonic interconnects and optical-wireless networks.
 He is coordinator of European ‘H2020-MASSTART’ project.

 Organiser 2: Nikos Pleros, Aristotle University of Thessaloniki, Greece